OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">

-OpenIndiana releases from the legacy oi-dev-151x branch are no longer maintained.
+* The legacy oi-dev-151x branch is no longer maintained.
-For those desiring to upgrade from legacy installations, Hipster IPS repositories are available.
-While upgrades from the legacy branch are possible, the most trouble free method is to perform a clean install.
+* While upgrades to Hipster are possible, the most trouble free method is to perform a clean install.

 </div>

 <!-- CAUTION: --> <i class="fa fa-exclamation-triangle fa-lg" aria-hidden="true"></i> **CAUTION:**
 <div class="well">

 Hipster is a rapid development branch where software versions are frequently updated.
 While every package is tested to ensure stability, caution is nevertheless warranted when deploying Hipster into mission critical production environments.

 </div>